 For most of his career, Ariel has focused exclusively on theoretical computer science, obtaining a PhD from the Weizmann Institute in 2008.
 A few years ago he discovered the world of bitcoin and blockchain technology, and sees it as a fascinating potential meeting place of beautiful theoretical computer science ideas and real-world applications.
-Motivated by this, he shifted his focus in 2014 from pure theory to "theory-to-practice" research.
-As a member of the Succinct Computational Integrity and Privacy Research (SCIPR) Lab, he works on making tools such as Zero-Knowledge and Probabilistically Checkable proofs more efficient and practical.
+Motivated by this, he shifted his focus in 2014 from pure theory into making tools such as Zero-Knowledge proofs more practical and efficient.

 Simon is a member of the founding team behind the MultiChain blockchain platform.
 He has over a decade of experience building native applications for Mac OS X and iOS having founded his own software company.
 He helped form Tokyo HackerSpace, loves disruptive peer-to-peer systems and used to code assembly language demos on the Amiga.
 Simon is a pragmatic polyglot on both client and server.
 He holds a BA in Computer Science from Cambridge University and lives in San Francisco, California.

 Paige has been immersed within the peer-to-peer technology world for 5 years and counting.
 Through roles with mesh networking startup, Open Garden, p2p storage and communications company, MaidSafe, and as Co-organizer for the San Francisco Bitcoin Meetup, she has gained appreciation for the diverse applications of decentralized networks.
 She enjoys exploring ways to simplify explanations of these seemingly complex topics and supporting better Internet security and privacy practices for more general audiences.
 Previously, she studied Interrelated Media at Massachusetts College of Art building interactive art projects with a focus on realistic simulations and abstract conceptualizations of natural systems and processes.@ioptio